blankdot

 Education.

-The language of education is full of jargon, acronyms, theoretical contructs, and persons of note.
+Jargon, acronyms, theoretical contructs, persons of note....
 Knowing the language and the players is necessary to navigating the territory.
 Can you decipher such acronyms as EFL, SLA, and LEP, to name three out of hundreds?
-Could you clarify what "I + 1" refers to?
+Could you clarify what "i + 1" refers to?
 How about "pedagogical content knowledge" or "backwards design?"

-The Special Methods Glossary will answer these questions as the first step to building a collection of terms, definitions, and comments for students and teachers of languages.
+The Special Methods Glossary is designed to help you answer these questions as the first step to building a collection of terms, definitions, and comments for students and teachers of languages.
 As always with education, the Glossary is a work in progress.
 Your contributions are welcome here.
 Contribute, collaborate, and communicate.

-If you've puzzled about an unknown acronym or some odd-sounding jangle of jargon lurking in one of your texts, why not capture it and send a query through cyber space to web mistress Bowles at tulipan@corndancer.com.
+If you've puzzled about an unknown acronym or some odd-sounding jangle of jargon lurking in one of your texts, why not capture it and send a query through cyber space to the Special Methods team at tulipan@corndancer.com.
 Please include the context in your message.
 The Planet Gnosis team will search for an answer and share what we find.

 EFL = English as a Foreign Language